allbecauseyoutoldmeso/pass_the_booking_2/README.md

 ### Instructions:

-* To get set up, navigate into this directory and run:
+* To get set up, clone and navigate into this directory, and then run:
   ```source myvenv/bin/acvitate```
   ```pip install -r requirements.txt```